Sir John Dean Paul, 1st Baronet

 Sir John Dean Paul, 1st Baronet (December 1775 – 16 January 1852), of Rodborough, was an English landowner, banker, painter, and occasional author.

 Most of Paul’s works as a painter were landscapes and paintings of horses.
 In 1821 he was created a baronet, a revival of an honour previously held by another branch of the Paul family.

-By his wife, Frances Eleanor Simpson, daughter of John Simpson, of Bradley Hall, Co.
-Durham, and Lady Anne Lyon, Paul was the father of Sir John Dean Paul, 2nd Baronet (1802–1868), banker and fraudster.
+His wife was Frances Eleanor Simpson, daughter of John Simpson, of Bradley Hall, Co.
+Durham, and Lady Anne Lyon.
 Frances, Lady Paul was the sister of the Baroness Ravensworth, as well as the niece of the Baroness Bradford and also a cousin of Lt Gen Sir Frederick Lester.

+By his wife, Paul was the father of Sir John Dean Paul, 2nd Baronet (1802–1868), banker and fraudster.
+In the 1855 collapse of Strahan, Paul & Bates, the Court of Bankruptcy's resumé showed that the late 1st Baronet had borrowed £17,280 from the banking firm in which he was a partner by the time of his death in 1852, and the firm was insolvent.